riodelphino/diagnostic-toggle.nvim/README.md

       virtual_text = {
-        format = "auto", -- Allow toggling format on the fly severity = "auto", -- Allow toggling severity on the fly },
+        format = "auto", -- Allow toggling format on the fly severity = "auto", -- Allow toggling severity on the fly current_line = "auto", -- Allow toggling current_line on the fly },
     },
   },